July 2, 2025

 When is your favourite time to visit?

-My favourite time of day is first thing in the morning.
-I try and get there about 7am.
-It’s quieter and the air is cooler.
-Heavenly.
-Although going in the evening is also beautiful.
-I especially love being in the pool next to the cave in the evening.
-If you lie on the ledge there and look up you’ll see a tree full of fairy lights, which is just magical.
+My favourite time of day to go to the Springs is first thing in the morning.
+I usually try and arrive about 7am when the pools are quieter and the air is cooler.
+Although going in the evening is also beautiful - especially being in the pool next to the cave and gazing up at the tree full of fairy lights - just magical.

 Have you celebrated anything special at Peninsula Hot Springs?